 Learn how to cook Copycat Chipotle Burrito Bowl with these easy to follow step by step process photos.

-- Begin by making each topping starting with the fresh pico.
+- Begin by making each topping, starting with the fresh pico.

-- Using ripe, or over ripe, avocados, make a smooth and tasty guacamole.
+- Using ripe or over-ripe, avocados, make a smooth and tasty guacamole.

 - Prepare the cilantro lime rice.
 Add in the cilantro once the rice is fully cooked.
-Be careful not to over mix or it will start to get mushy.
+Be careful not to over-mix or it will start to get mushy.

 - Cook the marinated chicken and slice into strips and then cubes, just like the restaurant.